BlackCatCo/Mindstream/README.md

 ## Overview

 Mindstream is a social media application designed for users to create, share, and interact with content.
-This repository is a reupload of a previously private project developed in collaboration with a former associate.
-It contains personal updates and improvements.

 ## Features

 - **User Posts**: Users can create and upload posts with a title and description.